Women-in-Science-Portland/Women-in-Science-Portland/ROADMAP.md

 **To do items** :clipboard:

-1. Develop Committee Descriptions [link to descriptions to be used for the board to vote to establish committees]
+1. Develop Committee Descriptions [descriptions to be used for the board to vote to establish committees] ** a minimum of two board members are needed on each committee

 -   Communications [Danielle]